Travis d'Arnaud Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 27th in the league with a collective 7.8 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in MLB.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.78).
+- The Athletics have a 6.68 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to give up 97 total home runs at a clip of 1.7 per game (most in baseball).
+- The Athletics surrender the most home runs in baseball (98 total, 1.7 per game).

-- Sears gets the start for the Athletics, his 11th of the season.
-He is 0-3 with a 4.70 ERA and 52 strikeouts in 53 2/3 innings pitched.
+- The Athletics are sending Kaprielian (0-5) out for his seventh start of the season.
+He is 0-5 with an 8.45 ERA and 34 strikeouts in 33 2/3 innings pitched.

-- In his last appearance on Friday, the lefty tossed five innings against the Seattle Mariners, giving up one earned run while surrendering three hits.
+- The right-hander last pitched on Saturday against the Houston Astros, when he tossed five innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.